plandex-ai/plandex/USAGE.md

 ### .plandex and teams

 When you run `plandex new` for the first time in any directory, Plandex will create a `.plandex` directory there for light project-level config.
-While the `.plandex` directory can be safely added to version control, if multiple developers are using Plandex with the same project, then for now you should add `.plandex/` to .gitignore (or the ignore file for whatever VCS you use).
-When orgs and teams are fully implemented (they're currently a WIP), it can be re-added to version control so that all team members can work from the same org and project.
+While the `.plandex` directory can be safely added to version control, **if multiple developers are using Plandex with the same project, then for now you should add `.plandex/` to .gitignore (or the ignore file for whatever VCS you use).** When orgs and teams are fully implemented (currently a WIP), it can be re-added to version control so that all team members can work from the same org and project.

 ### Directories